 National Writing Project – The National Writing project has chapters based in universities all over the U.S. It helps teachers of ALL subjects, even math, incorporate writing into their curriculum and help their students become accomplished writers.
 Check your local site to see what PD is being offered this summer.

 National Geographic Online Courses -Nat Geo has free courses that would be relevant to all teachers, like Storytelling for Impact in your Classroom: Photography.
-They also have an educator certification program–read about my experience becoming a Nat Geo certified educator.
+In the past they had an educator certification program–read about my experience becoming a Nat Geo certified educator.

-Center for Latin American and Caribbean Studies Summer Teacher Institute – This summer’s institute is in-person in Milwaukee July 11-13th.
-The topic this summer is Afro-descended communities of Spanish America.
+Center for Latin American and Caribbean Studies Summer Teacher Institute – 2023 info is not yet available.
+Last summer’s institute was in-person in Milwaukee July 11-13th.
+The topic was Afro-descended communities of Spanish America.

 World Savvy World Savvy is doing online professional development.
 Their sessions include Introduction to Global Competence, Leading for Global Competence, and Introduction to the UN Sustainable Development goals.
 They also have a series of Global Competence Micro-credentials to allow teachers to show mastery of a range of skills that promote global competence like simulations and global collaboration projects.

-Solving Global Problems – The US State Department has developed this 4.5 hour course that you can take any time.
+Solving Global Problems and Global Education 101 – The US State Department has developed this 4.5 hour course that you can take any time.
 It gives educators an understanding of problem-based learning and how to apply it to their classrooms and connect it with global competence.

 Design your Digital Classroom Summit – This free summit is aimed at secondary teachers who want to use more Google tools in their online or in-person classroom.
-I’m presenting about how to use podcasts in the classroom, and there are presentations about Google Earth, Google Sheets, inclusion, and organizing your files.
+I presented about how to use podcasts in the classroom, and there are presentations about Google Earth, Google Sheets, inclusion, and organizing your files.

 Learning Revolution – Multiple sessions by teachers from around the world have been held in the past and the recordings are still available.
 Digital tools and global citizenship are common topics but there is a range of everything under the sun from e-portfolios to sustainability.

-ISTELive22 – The International Society for Technology in Education (ISTE) will host their annual conference June 26-29, 2022 in New Orleans.
+ISTELive23 – The International Society for Technology in Education (ISTE) will host their annual conference June 25-28 in Philadelphia.
 If you want to incorporate more technology into your classes, this is the conference to attend!

-International Association for Language Learning Technology – This conference is only every other year, but there are free webinars that happen periodically.
-In June 16-18th, 2021, this conference was free for IALLT members, virtual, and the theme was appropriate: Resilience, Transformation and Beyond!
+International Association for Language Learning Technology – This conference is only every other year, but there are free online webinars that happen periodically that you can access.

-If you have other online opportunities you want to share, add them in the comments below!
+If you have other online opportunities you want to share, please email me or add them in the comments below!